Overview

 Opened in 2023, the adjacent modern facility showcases cutting‑edge production techniques and a separate tasting bar.
 It highlights experimental cask finishes, such as acacia‑wood and port‑pipe maturation, giving guests a glimpse of the brand’s future direction.

 The distillery’s location makes it an ideal base for exploring the Antrim Coast.
 Within a 10‑minute drive lie the Giant’s Causeway, Dunluce Castle, and the dramatic Mussenden Temple & Downhill Demesne.
-The historic Bushmills Inn offers AA‑Rosette dining, while Antrim Castle Gardens provide a tranquil botanical escape.
+A short ride (≈15 min) brings you to the Carrick‑a‑Rède rope bridge and White Park Bay beach.
+The historic Bushmills Inn offers AA‑Rosette dining, while the gardens of Antrim Castle provide a tranquil botanical escape.
+For a broader coastal experience, follow the Antrim Coast and Glens trail, which links many of these sites.

 Practical Information